When I was a young man, I wanted to change the world.

 So that means there’s nothing we can do about it, right?

-This is a mini-series about what we can each do to make sure we reverse climate change in our lifetimes.
+This is a series of blogs about what we can each do to make sure we reverse climate change in our lifetimes.

 “Systems” are not controlled by a scary warlord out in the ether.
 They’re controlled by people, like you and me, acting together.